Address health equity with Member Advocacy

 Sporadic telephone calls are not the most efficient way to engage your members.
 In one study, health plans using Wellframe’s digital platform increased member interactions by 600%.
 Healthcare barriers can arise between care visits or even traditional care management assessments.
 Using mobile technology, your plan can create more (and better) opportunities to understand your members.

 Some of your members could have unmet health needs.
 They might also have questions about their care, or want to clarify instructions.
-Some members might like to have health conversations privately, or through a text conversation.
+Some members might like to have health conversations privately, or through text.
 Or maybe your members just need support outside of business hours, and a digital platform can be one solution.

 This is not to say telephonic outreach can’t work.
 The same study reported a 91% increase in successful phone calls with the addition of digital health tools.
 Don’t wait until your members reach out to you.
 Be proactive in member outreach and communication.